Education in Białystok

 Białystok, Poland, is home to one principal public university (University of Białystok) and two other public specialist universities (Białystok Technical University and Medical University of Białystok).
 Some institutions, such as Musical Academy in Bialystok, are branches of their parent institutions in other cities, usually in Warsaw.
 Since the fall of communism many private-funded institutions of higher educations were founded and their number is still increasing.

+History

+In 1802, as a result of the educational reform in the Russian Empire, the first modern school which was established in 1777, was transformed into the Białystok Gymnasium, which allowed admission to higher education.
+The Białystok Gymnasium until the Second Partition was a three-grade academic sub-departmental school of the Grodno Department of the Commission of National Education.

+In 1808, the gymnasium was moved to a brick building at the intersection of Warszawska and Pałacowa streets.
+The location changed again in 1858, when the gymnasium moved to the current building of the 6th High School – a classicist palace at 9 Kościelna Street (today 8 Warszawska Street).
+The building, built in 1831, had previously housed, among others, the headquarters of the Russian administration and a military hospital.